 Jim Franke is a retired entrepreneur and businessman who now spends his time raising his two boys and helping both private and not-for-profit organizations set, pursue and meet their goals.
 From an early age, Jim has been interested in childhood development and education; and he has pursued this interest both professionally and personally by serving on the Boards of Director of several non-profits as well as earlier in his career being a member of the non-profit practice at McKinsey & Co.
 Jim has a BA in Economics and Political Science from Duke University and an MBA from Stanford.
 Today, Jim is focused on helping the CCC continue to provide exceptional early childhood education.
 He is also dedicated, together with his partner Steve Bialecki, to raising their two young boys to be life-long learners.

-Austin Kim is the father of two boys, Patrick and Clive, who both attend the CCC.
-He and his wife Patricia view education as a foundational bedrock to development and growth.
-Austin serves as an active alumnus of the United States Military at West Point (BS in Mechanical Engineering), East-West Center at the University of Hawaii at Manoa (MA in Economics), and the Wharton School at the University of Pennsylvania.
-(MBA in Strategic Management and Operations & Information Management) He currently serves as West Point’s admissions representative for Congressional District 27 and was a volunteer admissions fellow for the Wharton MBA program.
+They both believe that education is a foundational bedrock to personal development and growth.
+He is an active alumnus of the United States Military at West Point (BS in Mechanical Engineering), East-West Center at the University of Hawaii at Manoa (MA in Economics), and the Wharton School at the University of Pennsylvania.
+(MBA in Strategic Management and Operations & Information Management) He serves as West Point’s admissions office representative for the local Congressional District (CA-27) and was a volunteer admissions fellow for Wharton MBA admissions.

 Ms. Mizrahi is the founder of Mizrahi Law, APC, where she represents employees exclusively in discrimination, harassment, retaliation, and wrongful termination cases.
 Ms. Mizrahi graduated from Yale Law School, has a master’s degree in Gender & Social Policy from the London School of Economics, and a bachelor’s degree from UC-Berkeley’s Haas School of Business.
 Ms. Mizrahi has been selected as one of the Top 100 Super Lawyers Rising Stars and Top 50 Women Rising Stars in Southern California, as well as a Top Attorney by Pasadena Magazine.
 She is licensed to practice law in California and New York.
 As a parent with a child in the Koalas, Ms. Mizrahi knows what a special place the CCC is and is delighted to serve on the Board.

-As a CCC parent since 2008, Chris has come to deeply appreciate the education that CCC provides, the peace of mind that comes from knowing that our children are in a safe and stimulating environment, and the strong community of parents and families that it fosters.
+As a CCC parent since 2008, and a Board member since 2012, Chris has come to deeply appreciate the education that CCC provides, the peace of mind that comes from knowing that our children are in a safe and stimulating environment, and the strong community of parents and families that it fosters.

 Mrs. Wolf is a stay at home mother of one.
 Her son Graham attends the CCC and is currently in the Beaver classroom.
 Caltech has been a great passion of Julie’s, and her husband Rich, a Young Alumni Trustee.
 As devoted supporters of Caltech, Julie and her husband see the CCC as an integral part of the campus culture as well as an important part of the Pasadena community.
 Julie feels the new facility goes a long way to ensuring the CCC remains at the highest echelon of infant and toddler education.